Top 7 traits to look for in a recruiter

-To find the answer to this question, all I had to do was look at the amazing recruiters we have at Synergis.
-I gave thought to the traits they possess and how they work and interact with candidates on a daily basis.
-As a result, I came up with these 7 attributes that you need to look for in a recruiter:
+To find the answer to this question, all we had to do was look at the amazing recruiters we have at Synergis.
+Thinking about the traits they possess and how they work and interact with candidates on a daily basis, we came up with these 7 attributes that you need to look for in a recruiter.

 To find the right job, your recruiter needs to know a lot about you.
 Your personality and the way you work have a lot to do with what companies would cultivate your success.
 Some people prefer to work in a dynamic team environment – but that’s not for everyone.
 Your recruiter should know this about you.
 But they should be in tune with the client’s work environment and culture as well.
 Knowing what’s going to work for you, and what won’t, is key to finding you the best fit.

 If it sounds too good to be true, it probably is.
 Sometimes, recruiters might make the job sound a bit better than it is.
 You want someone who is going to be upfront with you and tell you all the facts, even if they know it means you aren’t going to be interested.
 Otherwise, you could end up at a job that doesn’t make you happy.
 And no one wants that.

 For recruiters to be up front about the position, they need to be knowledgeable about the client they are representing.
 If they don’t know about the work environment, the team, or the company in general, how are they going to be able to tell if you are a fit?
 Ask the recruiter questions to gauge how much they know about the client.
 If they seem uninformed about the client, walk away.